Wear the art of individuality.

 Summer 2025

-In her spare time, she enjoys Saori weaving, piano, and dance in art classes in Boston.
+In his spare time, he enjoys Saori weaving, piano, and dance at art classes in Boston.

 Artist: Momoko Nakagawa